 Some historic buildings are mere shadows of their former selves.
 Other historic buildings are kept in utterly pristine condition as an homage to the original architect.
 The historic City Hall building in Port Townsend, Washington, is a fascinating mixture of these two.

 But the inside still shines.
-The wood paneling in the building has been meticulously redone in certain spots, trying to keep the original feel of building as much as possible.
+The wood paneling in the building has been meticulously redone in certain spots, trying to keep the original feel of the building as much as possible.
 The carpets and decorations have been redone similarly with the intention of keeping the building true to its original form.

-Actual civic use of the building ceased years ago, leaving this gorgeous building to serve as a museum to the local Jefferson County Historical Society.
+Actual civic use of the building ceased years ago, leaving this gorgeous building to serve as a museum for the local Jefferson County Historical Society.
 There is one exception: City Council meetings still happen in the Council Chambers, as they have since 1892.